Perception Test - Color Vision

 For most people, color blindness is a mild inconvenience rather than a disability.
 Common adaptations include relying on position cues (traffic lights are always red-top, green-bottom), choosing careers that do not require color discrimination, and using digital accessibility tools.
 Browser extensions like Chrome's Color Enhancer and apps like Colorblindness Simulator help both those with color blindness and designers who want to create accessible content.

 EnChroma glasses use a notch filter to enhance chromatic contrast for people with red-green deficiencies.
 While they do not restore normal trichromatic vision, they can meaningfully improve color discrimination for individuals with anomalous trichromacy (protanomaly, deuteranomaly).
 They are less effective for dichromats (protanopia, deuteranopia) and do not help with blue-yellow or total color blindness.
 If you scored poorly on this screening, consider discussing a formal evaluation with an optometrist.
+Caring for your vision is one part of overall cognitive wellbeing - see our evidence-based guide to brain health.

 When to see an eye doctor

 Congenital color blindness (present from birth) is stable throughout life and does not worsen or cause other vision problems.
-However, acquired color vision deficiency — color blindness that develops in adulthood — can be a sign of underlying conditions including glaucoma, macular degeneration, diabetic retinopathy, multiple sclerosis, or toxic reactions to medications such as hydroxychloroquine, ethambutol, or digoxin.
+However, acquired color vision deficiency - Color blindness that develops in adulthood - Can be a sign of underlying conditions including glaucoma, macular degeneration, diabetic retinopathy, multiple sclerosis, or toxic reactions to medications such as hydroxychloroquine, ethambutol, or digoxin.
 If your color vision has changed noticeably in adulthood, this warrants prompt optometric evaluation.